 Table of Contents

-How much does it cost to rent a travel trailer?
+What does it cost to rent a camping trailer?

-Camping trailer rental prices go from as little as $55 per night to $200+ per night, depending on the type of trailer you choose, the time of year and the area in which you rent.
+Renting a camping trailer can go from as little as $55 per night to $200+ per night, depending on the type of trailer you choose, the time of year and the area in which you rent.

 You can rent for a weekend, a week or a month.
 So even if you have a limited budget, you can have a bit of a taste by renting just for a weekend.